How many residents do you have?

 A: Yes, each resident shall complete a research or major project as part of their residency training.

-A: The resident will be scheduled to provide presentations to the pharmacy staff for CE credit at the conclusion of each of their clinical rotations.
+A: The resident will be scheduled to provide presentations to the pharmacy staff for CE credit quarterly.
 The topic of these presentations will be related to their current learning experience.
 In addition to these conferences, the resident will review journal articles for Children's Journal Club.
 The resident also has the option of providing didactic coursework for pharmacy students at the College of Pharmacy.
 Residents may also assist with the preceptorship of pharmacy students on rotation at Children's throughout the year.

 A: Pharmacy practice residents will be scheduled to work every other weekend throughout the residency.
 In St. Paul, residents work 5 out of 12 weekends due to an occasional 12-hour shift.